IVF Success Rates

 Anyone considering fertility treatment and IVF wants to get a feel for their chance of success.

-Now in 2019 the majority (78%) of our patients embryos are being grown through to blastocyst stage in the laboratory and transferred on day 5 as we have seen a significant improvement in pregnancy rates with this approach.
+Now, the majority (95%) of our patients embryos are being grown through to blastocyst stage in the laboratory and transferred on day 5 as we have seen a significant improvement in pregnancy rates with this approach.

 Understanding IVF statistics

 To understand IVF success rates and statistics, it helps to first know the steps of an IVF cycle and how ‘success’ is typically measured.